Gyula Káté

-Gyula Káté (born February 3, 1982 in Budapest, Hungary) is a Hungarian amateur boxer best known for winning two bronze medals at European Championships and one at the World Championships.
+Gyula Káté (born February 3, 1982) is a Hungarian amateur boxer best known for winning two bronze medals at European Championships and one at the World Championships.

 Career

 In 2000 he won the World Junior Championships against Boris Georgiev.

 At the 2003 World Championships he lost in the semifinal to Mario Kindelan and won lightweight bronze.

 In 2004 he won lightweight bronze at the European Championships.
 At the Olympics he lost his first match against Jong Sub-Baik.
 At the 2004 World University Boxing Championships he won the 64 kg title, the start of his competing at junior welterweight.

 At the 2007 World Championships he beat Myke Carvalho but lost early to Gennadiy Kovalev.

 In 2006 he won a bronze medal at the European Amateur Boxing Championships after he was beaten in the semifinals by Russia's Oleg Komissarov.

 He qualified for the 2008 Olympics at Light-welterweight by beating Lithuanian boxer Egidijus Kavaliauskas in the semifinal of a European qualifying tournament.
 At the 2008 Olympics he lost his first bout 5:9 to Irish Johnny Joyce.

 At the 2012 Summer Olympics, he lost to Vincenzo Mangiacapre.